menny/menny.github.io/.cassandra/pre-mortem.md

 *   Is the "Hook" too generic?
 Is there too much preamble before the first piece of "meat" (code, data, or novel insight)?

 ### 2. Credibility & Factual Collapse
-*   **Use Brave Search MCP** to find the weakest link or the most shaky technical claim.
+*   **Use `brave-search`** to verify quantitative claims, dates, library version support, and benchmark results.
+Do not search for subjective opinions.
 *   Check if any recommended libraries or versions are already considered "legacy" or if there's a widely known "gotcha" that we ignored.
 *   If the post makes a "hot take," find the most compelling counter-argument and explain why it wins over our argument.